Atomicbunny/7k00_16s/README.md

-Simulation of the _E. coli_ 16S Ribosome
+# Simulation of the _E. coli_ 16S Ribosome with Chemical Modifications
 How to use Charmm-GUI to produce NAMD compatible PDB and PSF files

 ***Before doing anything, find and identify non-standard residues and ensure you know where they are in the molecule***